 How has the industrial revolution changed agriculture?

-The industrial revolution has had a significant impact on agriculture.
+The industrial revolution had a significant impact on agriculture.
 First, it led to a decline in agricultural productivity, as people left farms to work in factories.
 Second, it led to the development of new technologies and machines that have improved the way we produce food.
 Finally, it has led to a shift in the way that we eat, as people are now able to purchase food from all over the world.

 Major Changes in agriculture during the Industrial Revolution?